kesavan-muthusamy/stock-chart-ng/README.md

-# Essential JS 2 for Angular - Stock Chart
+# Angular - Stock Chart

 The stock chart application is used to visualize finiancial data in chart with more interactive manner.